Skip to main content

 }

-Some parameter values are based on TLS-Attacker enums, e.g. CipherSuiteDerivation.
-Those enums in TLS-Attacker already include methods that return a boolean value to check if the enum value fullfills certain parameters.
+Some parameter values are based on TLS-Attacker enums, e.g., CipherSuiteDerivation.
+These enums already include methods that return a boolean indicating whether the enum value fulfills certain criteria.

-The method specified in the method field is called by using reflection on the selected enum corresponding to the identifier.
-If the return value is true, the combination of parameter values is considered as valid test input.
-Otherwise the test input is skipped.
+The method specified in the method field is called via reflection on the selected enum corresponding to the identifier.
+If the method returns true, the parameter combination is considered valid test input; otherwise, the test input is skipped.

 ExplicitValues